Coronavirus: Click or touch here for public transport updates

 Ferry operator updates

-For more information, please check with your ferry operator below:
+For information about changes to services, please check with your ferry operator below:

-CalMac has introduced an Essential Lifeline Timetable as a result of the ongoing Covid-19 pandemic.
+CalMac has introduced temporary timetables as a result of the ongoing Covid-19 pandemic.

 You can also check CalMac service status for the latest route-by-route information.